One for the Ages: Mats Naslund’s 1985-86 NHL Season

 Mar.
 13, 1986: This time losing in the Boston Garden by a score of 3-2, Naslund was involved in both Montreal tallies.
 With the Bruins up 2-0 on goals by Keith Crowder and Geoff Courtnall, Svoboda got the Canadiens on the board when he scored his first goal of the season.
 Smith and Naslund picked up the assists.
 The Bruins reacquired their two-goal lead on a score by Barry Pederson in the second.
 Naslund would pot Montreal’s only other goal of the game slightly more than nine minutes later – it would be his 40th of the season.

 Apr.
 5, 1986: In the final game of the regular season Naslund and the Canadiens again faced the Buffalo Sabres on Forum ice.
 Winning the game 4-2, “Le Petit Viking” earned himself three assists once more.
-Even though Perreault set up a goal and scored one himself, Naslund send Dahlin to the well once and Smith there twice for Habs tallies.
+Even though Perreault set up a goal and scored one himself, Naslund sent Dahlin to the well once and Smith there twice for Habs tallies.
 Once again, the Canadiens got the better of Cloutier.

 Winning the Stanley Cup With the Habs